retune/festival-2018/_events/closing_night.md

 ---

+20:00: Doors open
-20:00: Doors open, 21:00: »Membranes« Performance by Lukas Truniger & Nicolas Hein, 21:45h: »Go Back to Hiding in the Shadows« Performance by Pandelis Diamantides, 22:30h: »C/YC | colour + sound modulation« Performance by Florence To & VanTa, from 23:00 DJ set by Hoe_Mies,
+21:00: »Membranes« Performance by Lukas Truniger & Nicolas Hein
+21:45: »Go Back to Hiding in the Shadows« Performance by Pandelis Diamantides
+22:30: »C/YC | colour + sound modulation« Performance by Florence To & VanTa
+23:00: DJ set by Hoe_Mies

 Installations all evening: »Monolith« by Pfadfinderei, »ColorsXColors« by Thomas Blanchard and Oilhack and sculpture by Studio Milz